opendatanz/nzgoal-se/markdown/gn1/making-informed-decision.md

 20 An open and transparent software development process releases code early and builds it up iteratively in a public repository.
 This process can be used to help catch bugs, make it easier to maintain over time and improve reliability of the software[^4].

 ### Transparency of software code can build trust in government systems
-21 In can be important for citizens to be able to see how something they interact with works and that, in turn, may foster trust that they are being treated fairly.
+21 It can be important for citizens to be able to see how something they interact with works and that, in turn, may foster trust that they are being treated fairly.

 Take for example, a digital public service that provides a calculation.
 If the business rules or calculations are not sensitive and do not raise any identifiable security or privacy risk then the code that produces the calculation could be released on open source terms.